Devi Das Thakur: Early life

-Thakur was born in the village of Batroo of Tehsil Pogal paristan (Ukhral), District Ramban, on 9 December 1929 in a Rajput family.
+Thakur was born in the village of Batroo of Tehsil Pogal Paristan (Ukhral), District Ramban, on 9 December 1929 in a Rajput family.
 Thakur was most notable for his socio-economic amelioration works for the benefit of the people and land of Paristan, Pogal, and Guglidhaar.

 During the 1947 tribal invasion, he was a second-year student at Pratap College in Srinagar and trekked about 120 km by foot to reach Batroo.
 He graduated in economics with a diploma in public administration; he became the first and only graduate in Pogal Paristan in 1950.

 He was appointed a headmaster in Government High School, Pogal, in 1951.
 During this period, he met Shadi Lal Kotwal, an advocate in Ramban, who persuaded him to take higher education in the field of law.
 Although his father was economically not in a position to send Thakur for higher studies outside of the state, he sent his son to Lucknow in 1952.
 Thakur completed his Bachelor of Law degree in 1954 at Lucknow University.

+His sons Tirath Singh Thakur and Dhiraj Singh Thakur are both judges and former served 43rd Chief Justice of India while later serving as current Chief Justice of Andhra Pradesh High Court.